toppers/hakoniwa-px4sim/README.md

 9. **Multi-Aircraft Support:** By preparing multiple sets of drone airframe characteristic parameters, it is possible to simulate several aircraft simultaneously.
 For details, see [here](#Multi-Aircraft-Support).

 10. **Python API Support:** It's possible to control the aircraft via the Python API without using PX4 or QGC.
 For details, see [here](https://github.com/toppers/hakoniwa-px4sim/blob/main/drone_api/README.md).
+Additionally, you can control the drone using a PS4 controller.
+For more details, please visit [here](https://github.com/toppers/hakoniwa-px4sim/tree/main/docs/drone_control/ps4).

 ![スクリーンショット 2024-01-30 10 22 34](https://github.com/toppers/hakoniwa-px4sim/assets/164193/be993a09-ac40-4328-9602-6a593cd105b1)